volkamerlab/volkamerlab_org/content/positions/_index.md

 In the table bellow, you find an overview of the current topics in the group, for more details on each subject, please refer to the research section.

-If you are interested in pursuing a bachelor’s or a master’s thesis with us, please gather the following information:
+If you are interested in pursuing a bachelor’s or a master’s thesis with us, or are looking for an Hiwi job, please gather the following information:
 - Transcript
 - CV
 - Previous thesis (if applicable)